Cheltenham Gold Cup: Winners

 The race was abandoned in 1931 because of frost, and in 1937 because of flooding.

 It was cancelled in 1943 and 1944 because of World War II.

 The 1957 winner, Linwell, was trained by Ivor Herbert, a well-known racing journalist and so barred from holding a trainer's licence.

 Tied Cottage finished first in 1980, but was subsequently disqualified after testing positive for a banned substance.

-The 2001 running was cancelled due to a foot-and-mouth outbreak.
+The 2001 running was either completely cancelled or declared void due to a foot-and-mouth epidemic.
 A substitute race at Sandown was won by Marlborough.

 Race sponsors

 Betfred began sponsoring the Gold Cup in 2012, after the betting company bought the Government-owned Tote in June 2011, but in late 2015 they lost their sponsorship following Jockey Club's and Arena Racing new initiative to not allow bookmaker sponsorships on their tracks that do not offer any contribution to horse racing from their offshore business.
 Only two weeks later a new sponsorship deal was announced with Timico, an independent internet service provider whose CEO Tim Radford is a horse owner having top chasers like Somersby and Racing Demon associated with his name.
 Timico also offered an increase of £25,000 to reach a total of £575,000 prize money for the 2016 Gold Cup renewal.
 It was the first time that the race had been sponsored by a non-bookmaker since the Tote took over from Piper Champagne in 1980.
 In July 2018 Cheltenham Racecourse announced Magners Irish Cider as the new Cheltenham Gold Cup sponsor until 2021 with a possible extension to 2022.
 Magners ended their sponsorship early, after the 2020 race, and the 2021 race carried the name of the charity WellChild.
 On 24 January 2022 it was announced luxury jeweller Boodles would sponsor the Cheltenham Gold Cup from 2022.

 The Cheltenham Gold Cup has had the following sponsors: